Wangxy97/WsUID-Net_code/README.md

 # Learning Scribbles for Dense Depth:Weakly-Supervised Single Underwater Image Depth Estimation Boosted by Multi-Task Learning
 This repository is the official PyTorch implementation of WsUID-Net.
+## The final version of the code and related descriptions are constantly being refined and updated……

 ## Dataset preparation
 You need to prepare datasets for following training and testing activities, the detailed information is at [Dataset Setup](data/README.md).